Intensive Course for Spanish Teachers

 At CLIC, you will learn by putting your knowledge into practice.
 Studying teaching isn’t enough to be a good teacher.
 One of the fundamental skills of teaching is to be able to interface with students directly in the classroom.
-That’s why our intensive course for Spanish teachers is a great opportunity to put a wide variety of exercises, educational theory and different approaches that you will learn into practice with students.
+That’s why our intensive course for Spanish teachers is a great opportunity to put into practice -with real students- a wide variety of exercises, educational theory and different approaches that you will learn.

 We trust that this training, based on continuing feedback, will be a great experience for you.
 You’ll have amazing instructors and classmates at your side.

 Cadiz is an incredible city, not only because of its beauty and its history but also thanks to the joy and hospitality of its inhabitants.
 We have glowing feedback from foreign students who have studied with us from all corners of the world.
 So it is no surprise that more and more students of the Spanish language come to Cadiz every year.
 We can promise you two things:

 1) You will study in one of the most important Spanish language schools in the world.
 At CLIC Cadiz, you’ll be treated well, and you will be one of many great professionals in our team.

 2) We believe that it is essential to put everything we learn into practice.
 You could study on your own, and surely you would do well, but if you can’t practice teaching in person, it won’t do you very much good.
 Take advantage of the language students at our school, and step into your future with our help.